Clinical Negligence Scheme for General Practice frequently asked questions

 You will need to maintain membership with an MDO or other indemnity provider in respect of activities and services not covered by CNSGP.

-CNSGP provides cover on an occurrence based arrangement only which means you will be covered for any clinical negligence claim arising from an incident that occurred on or after 1 April 2019 – even where you have retired or ceased to practice in general practice.
+CNSGP provides cover on an occurrence based arrangement only, which means you are covered for any clinical negligence claim arising from an incident that occurred on or after 1 April 2019 – even where you have retired or ceased to work in general practice.

 The new scheme mirrors arrangements in NHS trusts to bring significant benefits to general practice staff.
 NHS Resolution can already exercise discretion in relation to that scheme but rarely, if ever, does so.
 NHS Resolution will work hand in hand with those who find themselves the subject of a claim and only settle cases where compensation is due, while defending the rest.
 CNSGP is a comprehensive scheme available to all GPs and others working in general practice whether in GMS, PMS, APMS and other settings and GPs and general practice staff should be confident they are fully covered just as clinicians in secondary care are.